gyanesh-iitmiimb/project2_tds_iit/happiness/README.md

 ## Data Description

-The report contains data on various well-being indicators across different countries, encompassing 2,363 rows.
-Each entry includes metrics such as the Life Ladder score, Log GDP per capita, social support, healthy life expectancy, freedom to make life choices, generosity, perceptions of corruption, and positive and negative affect, all categorized by country and year.
-This data is useful for analyzing the correlation between economic, social, and subjective well-being indicators globally.
+The report contains a dataset with 2,363 rows that includes various socio-economic indicators for different countries across multiple years.
+Key variables tracked include the Life Ladder score, Log GDP per capita, social support, health indicators, and perceptions of freedom, generosity, and corruption.
+This data aims to provide insights into the overall well-being and quality of life in various nations.

 ## Numerical Columns

-The maximum correlations is found between columns Log GDP per capita and Healthy life expectancy at birth with a value of 0.8321419946722857.The minimum correlation is between columns Perceptions of corruption and Freedom to make life choices with a value of -0.4741100714440944
+The maximum correlations is found between columns Healthy life expectancy at birth and Log GDP per capita with a value of 0.8321419946722857.The minimum correlation is between columns Freedom to make life choices and Perceptions of corruption with a value of -0.4741100714440944

-Outliers found in column {'Negative affect': 31, 'Social support': 48, 'Healthy life expectancy at birth': 20, 'Life Ladder': 2, 'Freedom to make life choices': 16, 'Log GDP per capita': 1, 'Positive affect': 9, 'Perceptions of corruption': 194, 'Generosity': 39}
+Outliers found in column {'Healthy life expectancy at birth': 20, 'Freedom to make life choices': 16, 'Positive affect': 9, 'Negative affect': 31, 'Perceptions of corruption': 194, 'Life Ladder': 2, 'Generosity': 39, 'Log GDP per capita': 1, 'Social support': 48}

-The most important features are Life Ladder, Log GDP per capita and Perceptions of corruption with feature importances of importance    0.558361
+The most important features are Life Ladder, Log GDP per capita and Perceptions of corruption with feature importances of importance    0.55445
-Name: Life Ladder, dtype: float64, importance    0.123434
+Name: Life Ladder, dtype: float64, importance    0.118726
-Name: Log GDP per capita, dtype: float64 and importance    0.09385
+Name: Log GDP per capita, dtype: float64 and importance    0.105856
 Name: Perceptions of corruption, dtype: float64 respectively

 ## Text Columns